jpivarski/phases/README.md

 The macro cannot (currently!) be used in the Scala console, which is a shame, because that's a good place to test things like this.
 You have to write your code in a build process that includes the above plugin.

 I'm [asking about deployment issues](http://stackoverflow.com/questions/31236360/how-do-i-distribute-a-scala-macro-as-a-project) now to try to streamline this process, so that it can be installed with a simple JAR dependency.
-(When available, I'll put revisioned JARs in the appropriate place in GitHub.)
+(When available, I'll put revisioned JARs in the appropriate place in GitHub and full instructions here.)

 When I have a nice deployment strategy, I'll make both Scala 2.10 and Scala 2.11 versions available (always with the highest minor revision numbers).